roberthart56/intro_to_micropython/README.md

 ### Simple instructions for using Thonny to program.
+[Good tutorial here.](https://randomnerdtutorials.com/getting-started-thonny-micropython-python-ide-esp32-esp8266/)
 * Connect your device to Thonny.
 * Put code in Thonny window.
 * Edit as needed.